jessicatrans/Welcome/README.md

 https://devpost.com/software/simple-day
 - simple day offers a more organized and personalized outlook to the everyday UC Davis student.
 Its purpose is to make the lives of UCD students easier, more efficient, and prevent decision fatigue.
 - brainstormed and prototyped on Figma
-- utilized HTML, CSS, JavaScript, bootstrap to create the extension
+- utilized HTML, CSS, JavaScript, Bootstrap to create the extension

 U-Cycle -->
 https://ucycle.carrd.co/